DNA64/minisnesmodsrules/rules.md

 -   prejudice (including homophobia, sexism, racism, or slurs);
 -   personal attacks, insults, harassment, "witch hunting" or threats;
 -   trolling, spamming;
--   flaming (Give criticism of the post, not the poster)
+-   flaming (Give criticism of the post, not the poster);
 -   swearing at other users;
 -   rape/suicide jokes;
 -   posting private communications without permission (Such as discord conversations);